OPEN LETTER TO TERRY CAPISTRANO PRESIDENT OF PATAFA PART 1

 2. Tuition is not free.
 So if you lose a scholarship you will pay to go to school.

 3. Residency rules of 1 playing year.
-Which makes it less likely for another college/school to act as a safety net as most schools want fresh SHS graduates.
+This makes it less likely for another college/school to act as a safety net as most schools want fresh SHS graduates.

 If a University coach cannot improve an athlete DO NOT BLAME THE HIGH SCHOOL coach.